 Available Information in the State Court Docket

-If you know the case number, choose the Display Case Information and Activities option during your online case search.
-Then enter the case number in the Case ID field on the Docket Report screen and press the Submit button to view the results.
+If you know the case number, choose the Display Case Information and Activities option during your online search.
+Then, enter the case number in the Case ID field on the Docket Report screen and press the Submit button to view the results.

-If you are scheduled to appear at this court, you should know that unexcused absence or failure to appear can result in issuing a warrant for your arrest.
+If you are scheduled for a court appearance at this court, you should know that unexcused absence or failure to appear can result in issuing a warrant for your arrest.
 Don’t let this ruin your life.
-If you have been charged with a criminal offense, and you don’t know what to do, contact The Waltman Firm by phone or email.
-You’ll get dedicated attention to your State Court case, as well as excellent results.
+If you have been charged with a criminal offense and don’t know what to do, contact The Waltman Firm by phone or email.
+You’ll get dedicated attention to your State Court case and excellent results.